Aceearly1993/lecarde-1/README.md

 ### Update History ###

+ #### [0.6.4] - 2025/10/14 ####

+`CHANGED` - Due to modern demands, have to change the post-hit flash effect on some very large enemies to something else that's not strong white, in order to reduce visual confusions, make flash-sensitive people to be able to get into the game easier.
+Apologize if this breaks the consistency of style in the vanilla game.
+(Aceearly1993)

  #### [0.6.3] - 2025/9/18 ####

 `ADDED` - Config: Implemented on/off toggle for V-Sync and anti-alias.
 (Aceearly1993)